AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ```

 One way to resolve this issue is to make the *handles* of `Rectangle` `return` `const` `Point`s.
 By
 making the internals read-only, this is already much better.
-However what about *dangling handles*
+What about *dangling handles*
-which refer to parts of objects that no longer exist.
+which refer to parts of objects that no longer exist?

 ``` cpp
 class GUIObject { ... };